morsechim/morsechim/README.md

 - **3D Stereoscopic**
 - **Computer Vision**

-I am particularly passionate about exploring the potential of **Deep Learning** and **Machine Learning** to solve complex problems and innovate new solutions.
+I am particularly passionate about exploring the potential of **Deep Learning** to solve complex problems and innovate new solutions.

 Feel free to explore my repositories and connect with me!